slowernews/slowernews/rationales/rationale-index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Media as food

+2021-04-07

+- An old problem - still - without solution.

 ### Amazon uses crowdfunding to minimize risk

 2021-03-30